 Northeast will be notified once you have completed your Direct Loan Master Promissory note and Loan Entrance Counseling and we will certify your loan request for the amount that you accepted in your award notification.

 On subsidized Direct Student Loans the U.S. Department of Education pays (subsidizes) the interest while the borrower is in school at least half time.
 A student has a grace period of 6 months after they graduate, leave school, or drop below half-time status before they must begin repayment on the loan.
-Beginning with the 2012-2013 school year interest will accrue during these 6 months and will be payable by the student rather than subsidized by the federal government.

 For an unsubsidized Direct Student Loan, the borrower is responsible for paying the interest that accrues.
 The student does not have to pay any principal, but can either pay the interest as it accrues or it will be capitalized (i.e., added to the principal loan balance later).
 A student has a grace period of 6 months after they graduate, leave school, or drop below half-time status before they must begin repayment on the loan.